gomyway1216/rag/documents/chunk_size.md

 ## Our method
 We use Chapter XX from Helen Keller's journal.
 We feed one chapter to the database.
 The chapter is divided into different sizes of chunks:
-- 1 sentence
-- 2 sentences
-- 5 sentences
-- 10 sentences
+- A paragraph
+- Half a paragraph
-- 1 paragraph
+- Quarter a paragraph
+- A sentence

 Then, we ask 15 text-related questions that is handcrafted by Carolina.
-(Carolina is writing this document, btw!)

-Lastly, we read the response to the questions from our RAG model and determine which chunk size gives the best reponse.
+Lastly, we read the responses to the questions from our RAG model and determine which chunk size gives the best response.
 The best is decided by our intuition.

 Here is a part of her text:
 >  I remember my first day at Radcliffe.
 It was a day full of interest for me.
 I had looked forward to it for years.
 A potent force within me, stronger than the persuasion of my friends, stronger even than the pleadings of my heart, had impelled me to try my strength by the standards of those who see and hear.
 I knew that there were obstacles in the way; but I was eager to overcome them.
 I had taken to heart the words of the wise Roman who said, "To be banished from Rome is but to live outside of Rome."
 Debarred from the great highways of knowledge, I was compelled to make the journey across country by unfrequented roads—that was all; and I knew that in college there were many bypaths where I could touch hands with girls who were thinking, loving and struggling like me.